CNAG-Biomedical-Informatics/pheno-ranker/README.md

         -e, --export [path/basename]     Export miscellaneous JSON files.
 If not specified, default filenames are used [default: export.*]
         -exclude-terms <terms>           Exclude BFF/PXF terms (e.g., --exclude-terms sex, id) or column names in JSON-derived from CSV
         -graph-stats [file]              Generates a text file with key graph metrics, for use with <-cytoscape-json> [default: graph_stats.txt]
-        -import-prefix [path/basename]   Use precomputed data for the reference cohort(s).
+        -prp, --precomputed-ref-prefix [path/basename]   Use precomputed data for the reference cohort(s).
 No need to use --r -include-hpo-ascendants          Include ascendant terms from the Human Phenotype Ontology (HPO) -include-terms <terms>           Include BFF/PXF terms (e.g., --include-terms diseases) or column names in JSON-derived from CSV
         -max-number-vars <number>        Maximum number of variables for binary string [default: 10000]